Orbitale/ImageMagickPHP/README.md

 $command = new Command();

 $response = $command

-    ->mogrify()
+    // Here we are using "mogrify", so the file must exist as it is overwritten (it's basically the difference between "convert" and "mogrify")
+    ->mogrify('background.jpeg')

     // The "resize" method allows you to add a "Geometry" operation.
     // It must fit to the "Geometry" parameters in the ImageMagick official documentation (see links below) ->resize('50x50')

-    // Here we are using "Mogrify", so the file must exist as it is overwritten ->file('background.jpeg')

     ->run()
 ;